If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 There is another (faster) way to group rows in Google Sheets – using a keyboard shortcut.

-- With the cells selected, hold the ALT and SHIFT keys and press the right arrow key.
-(Mac users hold Option instead of Alt)
+- With the cells selected, hold the Alt and Shift keys and press the right arrow key (on Windows).
+Mac users should hold the Option key instead of Alt).

 Personally, I find using this keyboard shortcut method a lot faster to group rows and columns in Google Sheets.